formkit/docs-content/advanced/core.md

 ## Ledger

-One of the keys to FormKit’s performance is it’s ability to efficiently count messages matching a given criteria (in the [store](#message-store)), and then keep a running tally of those messages as changes are made (including from child nodes).
-These counter are created using `node.ledger`.
+One of the keys to FormKit’s performance is its ability to efficiently count messages matching a given criteria (in the [store](#message-store)), and then keep a running tally of those messages as changes are made (including from child nodes).
+These counters are created using `node.ledger`.

 ### Creating a counter

-Lets say we want to count how many messages are currently being displayed.
+Let's say we want to count how many messages are currently being displayed.
 We could do this by counting messages with the `visible` property set to `true`.

 <example
   name="Count visible"